List of recurring The Simpsons characters: Rod Flanders

-Rodney "Rod" Flanders (voiced by Pamela Hayden in 1989–2025, Chris Edgerly since 2024, Grey DeLisle since 2025) is Ned Flanders' ten-year-old son.
+Rodney "Rod" Flanders (voiced by Pamela Hayden in 1989–2025, Chris Edgerly since 2024) is Ned Flanders' ten-year-old son.
 Rod prays often; first thing in the morning and last thing before bed.
 He prays for God to watch over him and his younger brother, Todd, as well as for the success of his father's business.
 He also prays for all of the other children like his neighbor Bart Simpson, who do not pray for themselves.
 Ned has described Rod's hobbies as including "being quiet during trips, clapping with songs and diabetes".
 Rod's largest role was in "Bart Has Two Mommies", where he obtains new climbing skills and rescues Bart from a chimpanzee atop a church.
 This episode also reveals that Rod thinks of Marge as the most fun he has had since his mother died.

 In earlier episodes ("When Flanders Failed" and "Dead Putting Society"), Rod is overshadowed by his younger brother, who plays parts in both.
 In 'Tis the Fifteenth Season", he mentions that he is "jealous of girls 'cause they get to wear dresses", suggesting nascent transvestism.
 In a "freeze-frame gag" in the episode "Homer Badman", Rod is stated to be the younger Flanders child.
 In the flash-forward episode "Bart to the Future", Flanders justifies lending Bart money as a gesture of goodwill due to Bart's having apparently not outed Rod and Todd as being gay.
 In later episodes, Rod seems to have developed a taste for comedy, as he has a habit of watching comedy shows.
 During the second segment of "Treehouse of Horror XXXIV", he is depicted as a badmouthed prop comedian, and in the next segment, he is in church reading a magazine about Carrot Top.

 Roger Meyers Jr.

 Roger Meyers Jr. (voiced by Alex Rocco in 1990 and from 1996 to 1997, Hank Azaria from 1993 to 1994) is the current Chairman of I&S Studios, and is the son of Roger Meyers Sr. He distributes the cartoon, which is frequently criticized by parents because of its violent nature.
-He is a jaded and selfish businessman who has nothing but contempt for the children who comprise his audience.
+He is a jaded, short-tempered and selfish businessman who has contempt for the children who comprise his audience.